em-/tinydav/README.txt

 License
 -------
 TinyDAV ist licensed under the LGPLv3.
-See separate LICENSE and LICENSE.LESSER.
+See separate COPYING and COPYING.LESSER.